If you are deciding whether you should hire a bike on Nusa Penida or not, this article will tell you everything you need to know.

 Tips for riding a bike around Nusa Penida

-Please note, I would only recommend people with experience riding a bike in other places, to hire a bike on Nusa Penida.
+Hiring a bike on Nusa Penida is only recommended for people with experience riding a bike in other places.
 Nusa Penida is not the place to learn to ride a bike.

 Wear a helmet.
 Just because there are no police, doesn’t mean you don’t need a helmet.
 Helmets are made to protect your head, and they should be used.